thorpej/Electronics/Misc_Audio/RAdLib/README.md

 at the OPL2.
 This is achieved by connecting the /RD pin to Vcc with a 4.7K resistor and to GND using a discrete MOSFET.
 The MOSFET is turned on by the READ signal going high, which pulls the OPL2 /RD pin to GND.

+## Active Filter

+The original AdLib features an active low-pass filter comprised of 2 op-amps in a Butterworth configuration.
+Simulation of this circuit shows a voltage gain of 8dB with a flat response to 10KHz, is 3dB down at 15KHz, and is 10dB down at 20KHz.

+Unfortunately, the performance of this circuit relies on the headroom afforded by the +12V/-12V split rail supply available on the ISA bus.
+No such headroom is available on the Raspberry Pi; all we have is a +5V rail.

+The YM3014B DAC outputs a signal from 1/4 Vcc to 3/4 Vcc.
+This means a maximum output sine wave is centered at +2.5V and has a voltage swing of 2.5Vpp (slightly higher than a standard consumer line-level output).
+This leaves us with very little headroom to amplify the signal for the filter.
+This required a re-work of the 2-stage active low-pass filter.
+The reworked filter achieves unity gain and performance similar to that of the original filter circuit, but requires the use of a rail-to-rail op-amp.

+## Audio Output Section

+The original AdLib also includes an audio power amplifier IC to drive headphones or a small loudspeaker.
+Contemporary ISA AdLib clones typically use an LM386 connected to the +12V rail for this purpose.
+Again, the Raspberry Pi does not have adequate power supply headroom in order to provide any voltage gain, so we will have to be content with the 2.5Vpp swing we get from the DAC, and rely on an external power amplifier with a line-level input to drive a loudspeaker.
+However, I still want to include a volume control.
+The high side of the volume control pot is AC-coupled to the output of the filter circuit, and the wiper is AC-coupled to an emitter-follower to isolate the volume control from the load connected to the output jack.
+The 2N3904 is biased with a voltage divider taken off the +5V rail.
+This should be capable of driving any line-level output, and may also be able to drive headphones to some degree.

+As built, unfortunately, this requires 3 large electrolytic caps to maintain the flat frequency response, but I don't think it's the end of the world.

 **NOTE: This is a work-in-progress.
 Watch this space for updates.**